MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/control-row-column-headings-report-builder.md

 ---
 title: "Control row & column headings in a Power BI paginated report | Microsoft Docs"
-description: Learn how to use a table, matrix, or list data region in a Power BI paginated report, which lets you to span multiple pages horizontally or vertically in Power BI Report Builder. ms.date: 09/25/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual
+description: Learn how to use a table, matrix, or list data region in a Power BI paginated report, which lets you span multiple pages horizontally or vertically in Power BI Report Builder. ms.date: 10/03/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual